wuusn/HistoBCaCAD/README.md

 ### 4.2 Root environment for the rest of the pipeline

-For SSL finetuning, LoRA/patch training/testing, ROI feature extraction, and ROI/WSI MIL notebooks, use root-level environment files:
+For SSL finetuning, LoRA/patch training/testing, ROI feature extraction, and ROI/WSI MIL notebooks, use root-level environment files, with Python 3.8.3:
 - Conda: `environment_conda.yml`
 - Pip: `requirements_pip.txt`